shayzimm/minornote/README.md

    - Enhance the validation logic to provide more informative and user-friendly error messages.

 7. **Testing**
    - Increase test coverage by adding unit tests, integration tests, and end-to-end tests.
-This will help ensure the stability and reliability of the application.

 8. **Internationalisation**
     - Add support for multiple languages to make the application accessible to a wider audience.